 All About Organics: A Primer

 Many of the foods, supplements and even personal care products carried at Kardish are certified organic.
 But what does that really mean?
-Since September 17-25 is National Organic Week, we thought it would be the perfect opportunity to clear the air and help you better understand the wonderful, sometimes confusing world of organics.
+Since September 17 to 25 is National Organic Week, we thought it would be the perfect opportunity to clear the air and help you better understand the wonderful, sometimes confusing world of organics.

 According to Agriculture and Agri-Food Canada, “the organic food market is described by industry analysts as the most dynamic and rapidly growing sector of the global food industry.”
 We need to take the time to understand why more people are seeking certified organic products, and the positive impact this could have on the world in which we live.